jhipster/jhipster-lite/CONTRIBUTING.md

   - reactiveapp
   - customjhlite
   - typescriptapp
+- Below is the list of build tools that can be used for testing (supported input params for the generate.sh script):
+  - gradle
+  - maven
 - Below is the list of formats that can be used for testing (supported input params for the generate.sh script):
   - properties
   - yaml